sergimolina/stefmap_ros/README.md

 There are two modalities to run the STeF-map: Online or Offline
 - Online: the
-- Offile: this modality is useful when the data has been already gathered and when we want to built the STeF-map manually (no need of active topics)
+- Offile: this modality is useful when the data has been already gathered and we want to built the STeF-map manually (no need of active topics)

 ## Nodes:
 ### stefmap_node_online

 #### Subscribed topics:

 /people_detections (geometry_msgs/PoseArray)